wcm-io/io.wcm.wcm.ui.granite/src/site/markdown/components.md

 * Hides certain "AEM-internal" content paths which should not be shown when picking pages or assets
 * Provide `appendPath` parameter that allows to add an additional sub path to the configured root path
 * Supports any resource-based predicates as `filter` (and not only `folder`, `hierarchy`, `hierarchyNotFile`, `nosystem`)
+* Automatically applies a `nodeTypes` filter when none is configured (cq:Page or dam:Asset, depending on root path)

 ### Config-Scope Path Browser (deprecated)